 IPS Virtual Paint

-The first commercial release of the software IPS Virtual Paint is available since February 2014 and our industrial partners predict that positive effects will include a reduced time required for introduction of new car models, a reduced environmental impact and an increased product quality.
+The software IPS Virtual Paint – Spray is commercially available since 2014 and distributed by IPS IBOFlow AB.
+Our industrial partners predict that positive effects will include a reduced time required for introduction of new car models, a reduced environmental impact and an increased product quality.